 October 6-14 2017, SomoS presents “Songs from Misanthropolis,” a solo exhibition of large-scale works on paper by Danish visual artist Aske A. Hvidtfeldt.

 Due to the Berlin storm disruption, we host a Re-Opening Reception: Tuesday October 10, 2017, 6-9pm.
 Aske A. Hvidtfeldt will be present and Sander Markey will provide a musical soundtrack evoking the world of the Man-Machine.

-Meticulously executed, teeming with tiny figures, stroboscopic geometries and visionary universes, Hvidtfeldt’s work is a ground where the artist is a whimsical demiurge of new worlds arising from the unconscious.
-Nevertheless, his imaginary cosmos doesn’t lack of well-read quotes, references to historical art movements, symbols, graphics, literature, films and music.
+Meticulously executed, teeming with tiny figures, stroboscopic geometries, and visionary universes, Hvidtfeldt’s work is a ground where the artist is a whimsical demiurge of new worlds arising from the unconscious.
+Nevertheless, his imaginary cosmos doesn’t lack well-read quotes, references to historical art movements, symbols, graphics, literature, films and music.

 Aske’s own “Misanthropolis” explores relevant and political topics, applying his unique blend of optimism, wit, and satire.

 Special Re-Opening Reception: Tuesday October 10, 2017, 6-9pm.
 The artist will be present.

 Duration: October 6-14, 2017 2017 (Tues–Sat, 2–7pm, and by appointment)

 Download Press Pack